richardguenther/eleventy-plain-starter-tea/readme.md

 ---

 I've used gitpod.io as a Development-Environment.
 Some VS-Code-Extensions have to be installed manually.
 To Nunjucks-Extensions are in de .vscode_extensions folder.
+I've used gitpods [local companion app](https://www.gitpod.io/blog/local-app) to emulate localhost on my computer.
+Donwnload the file for your Operating System, start the terminal in the folder where the file was downloaded to and start it with `.\gitpod-local-companion-windows.exe` or whichever version you downloaded.